Next meeting 1 - 2pm ET October 13th, 2021

 Apply to a 2-year Fellowship in HIV Infectious Diseases and Global Health at the Implementation Research Institute at the University of Washington in St. Louis.
 Applications are due March 5th, 2021.
 Apply at: https://sites.wustl.edu/highiri.
 For further information, please feel free to contact the Program Coordinator, Alissa Hanten at email@example.com.

 The ISIG is open to investigators across the JHU CFAR and to the surrounding community, and endeavors to engage local community stakeholders and Health Departments in our work to foster meaningful collaborations and sustainable initiatives.
 Our faculty represent individuals across career stages endeavoring to increase knowledge of best practices and evolving methodologies in implementation science across CFAR investigators.
-We hold monthly open meetings on the second Friday of every month from 1 - 2PM EST and organize one-off events.
+We hold monthly open Implementation Science Monthly Rounds on the second Wednesday of every month from 1 - 2PM EST and organize one-off events.
 If interested in learning more or joining our mailing list, monthly meetings, or our Hopkins ISIG Teams site, please join us using the Microsoft Teams link below:

 Microsoft Teams meeting